avephill/SDM_Demo/README.md

 An overview of Species Distribution Modeling in R
 =================================================

 ### This demo was largely based on [Hijmans & Elith, 2013](https://cran.r-project.org/web/packages/dismo/vignettes/sdm.pdf), [Franklin 2010](https://doi.org/10.1017/CBO9780511810602) and the [sdm](https://cran.r-project.org/web/packages/sdm/sdm.pdf) and [dismo](https://cran.r-project.org/web/packages/dismo/dismo.pdf) documentation pages.
-This serves to provide a walkthrough of SDM and popular implementations in R as of Fall 2020.
-I’ve included the extent of my understanding of how the different methods work.
+The [rspatial.org SDM walkthrough](https://rspatial.org/raster/sdm/1_sdm_introduction.html) is similar to this walkthrough– with more detail but without illustration of some methods like discerning predictor contribution and using the vifstep() function.
+This document aims to provide a walkthrough of SDM and popular implementations in R as of Fall 2020.

 ### If you already have an understanding of the motivation of SDM, continue here to learn more about implementation.
 If you’d like a brief refresher on the motivation and general application of SDM take a look at the powerpoint in this git repository.